jhoyla/draft-jhoyla-req-mtls-flag/draft-jhoyla-req-mtls-flag.md

 # Security Considerations

-This flag should have no effect on the security of TLS, as the server may always send a `CertificateRequest` message during the handshake.
+On its own, this flag should have no effect on the security of TLS, as the server may always send a `CertificateRequest` message during the handshake.
 This flag merely provides a hint that the client will handle the request gracefully.
 Because the server acknowledges the flag in the `CertificateRequest` the client can always be sure whether a `CertificateRequest` was triggered by `request_client_auth` or not.

-TODO: Discuss security considerations related to a flag that changes which trust anchors are offered and how to handle/authorise application data.
+However, implementing the use case for which the flag is used may entail significant changes to how the client selects a certificate and hoow the certificate validates it.
+It also affects how the server handles application data transmitted over the established connection.

+For example, in the use case described in {{introduction}}, a client such as a web crawler wishes to identify itself to a web server as a trusted source of automated traffic.
+Suppose the server wants to support this mechanism, but it already always requests a certificate in order to grant certain clients access to some HTTP resource.
+The server must take care to ensure this access is not also granted to the web crawler.

+When the server accepts the `request_client_auth` flag, it SHOULD verify the certificate against a set of trust anchors that is disjoint from the set of trust anchors it uses when the flag is ignored or rejected.
+Failure to do so may result in authenticating a bot when they are not intended to be authenticated.

 # IANA Considerations